User Guide for iOS platform

 Once we find your face, the first image is automatically captured.

-The first photo is captured, move your head sightly as instructed.
-If you have enabled challenge-response in your BioID account, you'll be asked to "Follow me".
-In this case you must turn your head in the directions indicated.
+After the first photo is captured, please move your head sightly as instructed.
+If you have enabled challenge-response in your BioID account, you must turn your head in the directions indicated.
 This protects against video replay attacks.

 Keep your eyes on the screen.
 We are looking for small, natural movements.
 Additional images are captured automatically when movement is detected.